UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/model/MicoTopicRole.rst

    Represents a role of a \ :java:ref:`MicoTopic`\ .

-   An instance of this class is persisted as a relationship between between a \ :java:ref:`MicoServiceDeploymentInfo`\  and a \ :java:ref:`MicoTopic`\  node in the Neo4j database.
+   An instance of this class is persisted as a relationship between a \ :java:ref:`MicoServiceDeploymentInfo`\  and a \ :java:ref:`MicoTopic`\  node in the Neo4j database.

 Methods
 -------